MindProber is committed to international compliance with data protection laws, regulation, and rules.

 During live monitoring sessions, MindProber may transmit audio fingerprints to third party Audio Content Recognition (ACR) providers.
 However, audio fingerprints are hash-coded representations of audio (non-reversible and non-audible) that do not allow to identify the participant.

 The company may receive personal data (e-mail address) from third party partners (like a fieldwork agency).
-In this case the supplier must agree in writing for MindProber to store this information and it must be assured that the Personal Data can only be used for the intended purpose (e-mail recovery).
+In this case the supplier must agree in written form to consent that MindProber stores this information and it must be assured that the Personal Data can only be used for the intended purpose (password recovery).
 This exception should be clearly indicated in the Statement of Work of Master Service Agreement to be signed with the end-client.

 9. Confidentiality of Processing